blueskyfish/quickstart-angular-with-webpack/readme.md

 I come from Angular 1 and building application with [Gulp][gulp].
 It is very confused to start with Angular 2.
 On one hand the tutorials tell with [Systemjs][Systemjs] and from other hand it use [Webpack][webpack].

-So, I begin with Webpack and choice Less, because it seems pretty easyier.
+So, I begin with Webpack and choice Less, because it seems pretty easier.

 ## Requirements